 Just a quick jaunt from Atlanta or Athens, Greensboro is a great place to do some shopping.
 I always hit the Greensboro Antique Mall located in downtown Greensboro.
-The mall’s building was originally known as The Big Store; with it’s 11,000 square feet it was known as the largest emporium for goods between Atlanta and August.
-The Big Store’s motto was “offering everything from the cradle to the grave”, a motto that largely still rings true today.
+The mall’s building was originally known as The Big Store; with its 11,000 square feet, it was known as the largest emporium for goods between Atlanta and Augusta.
+The Big Store’s motto was “offering everything from the cradle to the grave,” a motto that largely still rings true today.

-Scott’s Antique Market is the World’s Largest Indoor Antique Show that takes place the second weekend of every month at the Atlanta Exposition Center.
-Shopping at Scott’s is a pretty serious commitment, with two buildings, rows of vendors, and an outdoor market place, antiquing at Scott’s is an all day adventure.
-Scott’s is packed with gorgeous furniture, estate jewelry, antique books, textiles, and art; make sure you wear some comfy footwear and be prepared to negotiate!
+Scott Antique Markets takes place the second weekend of every month at the Atlanta Exposition Center.
+Shopping at Scott is a pretty serious commitment, with two buildings, rows of vendors, and an outdoor market place.
+Scott is packed with gorgeous furniture, estate jewelry, antique books, textiles and art; make sure you wear some comfy footwear and be prepared to negotiate!
 One of my favorite vendors, The Purse Lady, specializes in vintage one-of-a-kind handbags.

 Visiting The Paris Market is a total sensory experience and one of the most beautiful shops I’ve ever visited.
 Not strictly an antique store, the market brings together antiques, art, books, textiles, accessories, and other gifts together in historic downtown Savannah.
 The best part of shopping at The Paris Market—they have their own café!
 Before or after shopping, enjoy a cappuccino and macron in their beautiful little boulangerie!

 Emily Laborde is a freelance writer and social media manager hooked on cruising backroads, photographing old houses, and loving all things local.
 For more check out her blog Em’s on the Road.
 You can also follow her on Facebook, Twitter, Instagram and Pinterest.